Diagnostic Medical Sonography

 1 Credit (1)

 Registry preparation mock examinations over materials covered in abdominal ultrasound including small parts and superficial structures.
 Students must pass this course with a 74% or better OR pass ARDMS national certification exam in Abdominal Sonography.
 Restricted to: DMS majors.
-Restricted to Community Colleges campuses only.
+Restricted to Community College campuses only.

 DMS 293.
 Registry Preparation: Vascular